rizkiagussalim/Simple-Interactive-3D-Globe/README.md

 - [ ] Screenshot export
 - [ ] Mobile gesture support

-## 📄 License

-This project is open source and available for both personal and commercial use.

 ## 👨‍💻 Created By

 Developed with ❤️ using Three.js and modern web technologies.